Build a Roubo-Inspired Workbench

 After the glue dried, I finished up the section by gluing on the outer most board.
 I then repeated the same steps to finish the last section.

-I then moved to the floor and started cleaning up the bottom of each section by sanding any glue squeeze out before switching to the hand places to roughly flatten the sections.
+I then moved to the floor and started cleaning up the bottom of each section by sanding any glue squeeze out before switching to the hand planes to roughly flatten the sections.
 I had originally intended to run each of these sections back through the jointer and planer, but they were starting to get pretty heavy and my middle section actually ended up a little wider than my jointer.

 While planing, I tried to focus on the area around the mortise to try to avoid any gaps once the legs were added.
 I also checked periodically to make sure the sides and bottom remained square.